 Plastic pollution is a globally recognised environmental issue of increasing concern.
 Marine ecosystems worldwide are affected by human-made refuse, much of which is plastic.

 Plastic pollution comes from both land and sea-based sources and can travel immense distances.
 It can pose a navigation hazard, smother coral reefs, transport invasive species and negatively affect tourism.
 It also injures and kills wildlife, has the potential to transport chemical contaminants, and may pose a threat to human health.

-CSIRO conducts world-leading, award-winning, research into the sources, distribution and fate of marine debris.
+CSIRO conducts world-leading, award-winning, research into the sources, distribution and fate of plastic pollution.
 This website outlines our research themes and projects in this area.